TheHob/demo-profiles/README.md

-A set of profiles to deploy my fancy web app.
+A set of profiles to demonstrate puppet concepts.